ARNOLDACHIKI/ARNOLDACHIKI/README.md

 ARNOLD ACHIKI
-am a third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA
+am third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA